redmonddinger/ADS-B-Flight-Tracker/README.md

 Verified RTL-SDR detection using rtl_test

-Confirmed dump1090-fa service was active
+Confirmed the readsb service was active

-Verified aircraft reception through the SkyAware web interface
+Verified aircraft reception through the tar1090 web interface

 Accessed the receiver remotely using the Raspberry Pi IP address